vivaria/edisonrul.ing/docs/source/cards/c/cards-of-consonance.md

 ### Card Rulings

-●Discarding is a cost to activate “Cards of Consonance.”
+*   Discarding is a cost to activate “Cards of Consonance.”